-- Mandatory (the Constitution or a statute provides that the text has to be submitted to the referendum)?
+- 1. Was the referendum: - Mandatory (the Constitution or a statute provides that the text has to be submitted to the referendum)?

 The Constitution of the Republic of Serbia from 1990 envisaged the mandatory referendum in order to amend the Constitution.